Mankind in the Making: Chapter 2: The Problem of the Birth Supply

 Because of "an absolute want of knowledge" in the domain of the "missing science of heredity," Wells rejects the notion, advanced by followers of Francis Galton like Max Nordau, that the state should try to breed human beings selectively: "we are, as a matter of fact, not a bit clear what points to breed for and what points to breed out."
 He argues that such supposed positive traits as beauty, health, capacity, genius (Wells does not refer to "intelligence"), as well as such supposed negative traits as criminality and alcoholism, are in fact such complex entanglements of characteristics that "ignorance and doubt bar our way."
 Transmission of specific diseases may be an exception.
-Research in this area is urgent need of support.
+Research in this area is in urgent need of support.
 At the level of individual action, however, New Republicans are to "use our judgments to the utmost to do each what seems to him probably right."
 Laws that "foster and protect the cowardly and the mean" or "guard stupidity" should be altered.